-“Once we throw the pads on, I think it will be pretty intense,” offensive guard
+"Once we throw the pads on, I think it will be pretty intense," offensive guard Will Rackley said.

 To paraphrase a certain past Jaguars head coach a decade and a half ago, "This is not Club Med."
 No, this is the NFL, and if the coming weeks are stressful and difficult, then Jaguars veterans will tell you that's OK.
 It's OK because this franchise needs that, and it's OK because what they saw of Bradley in the offseason told them this is the right direction.

 "A lot of guys are looking forward to it," Rackley said.
 "We feel like it needs to be done, because we've got to win some games, man.
 It's been too long.
 We need to get this ball rolling."

 Linebacker Russell Allen agreed.
 "We all welcome it," he said.
 "We all understand that's the way to get better, to improve."